Summer Internship Opportunities 2023

-- The students will complete any background reading assigned by the supervisor and/or appropriate History faculty member prior to the beginning of an internship.
-Any reading assigned by the supervisor will not count towards the hours of the internship.
+- The intern will complete any background reading assigned by the supervisor and/or appropriate History faculty member prior to the beginning of an internship.

-- The holder of an internship will establish a regular schedule of work with their supervisor for 300 hours between June and August.
-Compensation will come from the History Department.
+- The holder of an internship will establish a regular schedule of work with their supervisor for 270-300 hours between June and August.
+Your grant is provided under contract with the History Department.

-- The holder of the internship should be working as a historian (see below).
+- The holder of the internship should be working as an historian.

-- The students will carry out all of their assignments in a timely and professional manner, including monthly reports as provided in the summer contract.
+- The intern will carry out all of their assignments in a timely and professional manner, including monthly reports as provided in the summer contract.

 - A final paper (described below) must be submitted to the Internship Coordinator by the end of September (suggested deadline: Sept.
 15).

 A final paper must be submitted to the Internship Coordinator by the end of September (suggested: September 15), 2023.
 The paper will be 10-15 pages plus notes and bibliography, along with all materials produced during the internship (these may be included as appendices; in other cases, a clear set of links to webpages, uploaded photographs or sound files, and so on, can be collected through Canvas; confirm with the internship coordinator!).

 This paper should explain and assess the work of the internship in relation to what you learned in History 299, including what your assignments were over the summer; how you went about completing them (including the research methodologies involved); what problems you encountered; how you solved those problems; and what, as an historian, you learned about doing history.
 The grade for History 470 will be determined by the internship coordinator, on the combined basis of the quality of the work performed during the internship, the evaluation of the supervisor, and the final paper.